Menu Close

 Set realistic goals

 Rather than setting big resolutions, focus on small, achievable goals.
 Break them down into manageable steps and celebrate your successes along the way.
-For instance, rather than aiming to read a book every week, set a more achievable goal of dedicating 15 minutes to reading or reading 10 to 15 pages a day.
-Break it down further by scheduling specific times for these reading sessions and celebrate completing each one as a small victory toward a healthier mind.
-Be open to adjusting your resolution as circumstances change.
-Life is dynamic and flexibility ensures that you can stay on track despite unforeseen challenges.
+For example, rather than vowing to exercise every day, set a more achievable goal of taking a short walk two times a week.
+Break it down further by scheduling specific times for these walks and celebrate completing each one as a small victory toward a healthier lifestyle.

 Practice mindfulness and gratitude